elliewix/IS-452-Spring2019/syllabus.md

 The essays will use a flexible due date system, as described below.
 I have given a proposed due date for each of them, and you may choose to move that due date by request.

 You are allowed to change the due date by one week on either end.
 Once you have given me a new due date in that range, you will be held to those dates.
-Due date changes are due Saturday September 23 by midnight.
+Due date changes are due Saturday September 23 by 11:55pm.
 All default due dates will be locked in after this date if you have not put in a request to have them changed.

 We will change your due dates in moodle to what you requested, but you can consider the email thread being the official declaration.